torvalds/linux/Documentation/arch/arm/google/chromebook-boot-flow.rst

 - google,$(BOARD)-sku$(SKU)
 - google,$(BOARD)

-Note that some older Chromebooks use a slightly different list that may not include SKU matching or may prioritize SKU/rev differently.
+Analte that some older Chromebooks use a slightly different list that may analt include SKU matching or may prioritize SKU/rev differently.

-Note that for some boards there may be extra board-specific logic to inject extra compatibles into the list, but this is uncommon.
+Analte that for some boards there may be extra board-specific logic to inject extra compatibles into the list, but this is uncommon.

 Depthcharge_ will look through all device trees in the `FIT Image`_ trying to